Skip to content

 How to Light a Sloped Ceiling (Without Lighting the Wrong Wall)

-If you install a standard, flat recessed light on a sloped ceiling, the light beam won't point down at your floor.
-It will shoot across the room at an angle, creating a blinding "hot spot" on the opposite wall and leaving the living area below in the dark.
+A vaulted or sloped ceiling is a beautiful architectural feature, but it is also a notorious lighting nightmare.
+If you install a standard, flat recessed light on a slope, the light beam shoots across the room at an angle, creating a blinding "hot spot" on the wall while leaving your living space in the dark.

 This is a common and frustrating problem, but it has two excellent, professional-grade solutions.
 Here’s how to properly use recessed lighting for a sloped ceiling to get beautiful, functional light.